BookGen/BookGen/README.md

 + `header-includes` : Content to include in the header of every document ; you should only use this to insert raw HTML headers ( LaTeX header information should be specified in your style file )
 + `include-before` : Content to include at the beginning of every text
 + `include-after` : Content to include at the ending of every text

+You can also provide this metadata on a per­‑text basis for additional customization.

 ### Bibliography